![]() |

 Here’s why:

-We help you overcome these obstacles and show you how to get started in your new food vending business.
-Read on.
+Carts of Canada helps you overcome these obstacles and show you how to get started in your new food vending business.

 Where do you begin?

 Well, you will need to find a location where you could set up a vending cart.
 A perfect location had lots of people traffic, is highly visible, costs very little to rent, and has no other competition.
 That may seem like a tall order but take a look around your area.
-Common locations for food carts are in or near:
+Common locations for hot dog carts or other vending carts are in or near:

 Once you have scouted out a few good locations, you need to check the availability.
 Check with the municipality for by-laws concerning locating on public property.
 Check with business owners to see if you can locate on their property.
 Many will be happy to have a quality food service preovider near by to feed their employees or draw customers.